dedeen/AWS-DCs/readme.md

 # Multiple AWS Region Build
 This repo builds dual VPCs in multiple AWS regions using Terraform workspaces and multiple .tf scripts.
+This suite is fully functional and can be run in your account.

 ## Overview
 I am using bash scripts to build multiple terraform regions and switch between them during apply and destroy.
 The terraform state is stored separately within these workspaces.
 I am also using provider aliasing, as you cannot loop through multiple providers within a single call of the vpc module.

 The functionality realized by these script sets is as follows:
 *  Create (2) VPCs in each of 4 AWS regions.
 Each VPC contains the follwoing: